-A substantial portion of Tod’s practice involves representing clients in litigation arising from business operations and transactions.
+A substantial portion of Tod’s practice involves representing clients in litigation arising from M&A and other business transactions.
 His recent experience includes:

-- a six week bench trial over an earnout provision in an asset purchase agreement involving twenty-six worldwide subsidiaries
+- a six week bench trial over an earnout provision in an asset purchase agreement involving twenty-six international subsidiaries

 - a two week jury trial arising out of post-merger indemnity obligations of founding shareholders

-- represented the purchaser of demilitarized F-5 aircraft in a fraud and title dispute involving parallel litigation proceedings in Oklahoma state court, Florida state court and Florida bankruptcy court
+- representing the purchaser of demilitarized F-5 aircraft in a fraud and title dispute involving parallel litigation proceedings in Oklahoma state court, Florida state court and Florida bankruptcy court

 - represented majority owner in oil and gas service provider in derivative/breach of fiduciary duty litigation